DavidVargasxyz/davidvargasxyz.github.io/content/writing/Caffeine is Destroying You.md

 This screws with your ability to delay gratification and makes you seek out more short term rewards to numb the pain.

-I go over the pain-pleasure balance in my “[Dopamine Nation](https://medium.com/@davidvargasxyz/dopamine-nation-summary-and-review-ee860d628cfc)” summary.
+I go over the pain-pleasure balance in my [Dopamine Nation](../booknotes/Dopamine%20Nation.md) summary.
 So I won’t re-hash it here.

 But the pain-pleasure balance is important to understand.
 Once you do.
 You will realize that putting anything in your body that is not food or water is making you miserable.

-# Caffeine is a gateway drug.
+## Caffeine is a gateway drug.

 Imagine this..